 This factor covers the kind and degree of supervisory, technical, and administrative controls over the work.
 Specifically, the factor measures the responsibility for making recommendations and decisions, the extent of personal contacts and commitment authorities, and the availability of guides.
 The factor describes three levels, covering a range extending from the limited responsibility found at Level I to extensive responsibility at Level III.
-The CPMS decision of April 15, 1997, reflects evaluation of this factor at Level II.

-At Level II, the supervisor provides instructions concerning new procedures, departures from established work practices, and any anticipated complications.
+At level II, the supervisor provides instructions concerning new procedures, departures from established work practices, and any anticipated complications.
 The supervisor checks the technician's work to ensure that the critical aspects of the work have been completed satisfactorily and that any decisions and recommendations made are appropriate.
 Personal contacts at Level II usually involve the collection or presentation of technical information that is mostly factual and straightforward, although some interpretation or supplementation to meet user requirements may be involved.
 The technician makes recommendations and decisions that involve routine matters adequately covered by available guidelines or precedents.

 We find that the appellant's work meets Level II.
 The appellant works within established FAA and Army regulations and standards and within standard operating procedures established by his installation.
 The appellant is not authorized to significantly deviate from these procedures without obtaining supervisory approval, except in emergency situations when a supervisor is not available.
 The supervisor spot checks the appellant's work, as described at Level II of the factor.
 In his contacts with pilots, the appellant gives factual information covered by established procedures.
-For example, he reviews flight plans for completeness and accuracy, and he recommends changes when necessary (e.g., if a pilot plans to enter an established airway at an unauthorized altitude, the appellant will point this out to the pilot and recommend an alternative).
+For example, he reviews flight plans for completeness and accuracy, and recommends changes when necessary (e.g., if a pilot plans to enter an established airway at an unauthorized altitude the appellant will point this out to the pilot and recommend an alternative).
 He provides pilots with updated weather reports.